 He found his place in Vermont.

 The mailbox at Blueberry Hill once read: “Anthony G.M.
 Clark.”
-Asked about it, Tony said that the “G.M.” stood for Green Mountains.
-Actually, it stood for Anthony George Morell Clark, but it might as well have been Green Mountains.
+Asked about it, Tony said that the “G.M.” stood for Green Mountain.
+Actually, it stood for Anthony George Morell Clark, but it might as well have been Green Mountain.

 Click here for an obituary.